tatumio/tatum-js/examples/solana-example/README.md

-# How to use TatumSDK with Stellar Solana
+# How to use TatumSDK with Solana

 These examples should guide you through some basic operations of the Solana blockchain.
 You will be able to: